 In this post, we are sharing helpful Microsoft Teams tips and tricks to enhance your Teams collaboration journey.
-Through our work with various organizations, we gathered commonly requested tips that will help staff navigate day-to-day while in Teams.
+Through our work with various organizations, we gathered commonly requested tips and hacks that will help staff navigate day-to-day while in Teams.
 Microsoft Teams provides many ways to do things and we narrowed it down to 10 tips and tricks to help your organization adopt Teams.

 1. What’s New and Different From What I Currently Use

 Once team members hear about the launch of Microsoft Teams, they will immediately ask, “What’s going to happen to my tools?”
 Microsoft 365 offers a very familiar experience to what you are currently using but better.
 Make it easier for your staff to understand how their current toolset translates to Microsoft Teams.
 Working with decision owners before launching Teams is critical for your success.
 Make it simple for end-users to understand how their current tools translate into Microsoft Teams.
 Use the example below as part of your planning and follow up with governance decisions and end-user communications.

 |Current Tool||Function||M365 Alternate|